SriDhana72/SriDhana72/README.md

 - 👋 Hi, I’m @SriDhana
 - 👀 I’m interested in learning new things
 - 🌱 I’m currently learning web designing courses
-- 💞️ I’m looking to collaborate on Product based companies
+- 💞️ I’m looking to collaborate with Product based companies
 - 📫 How to reach me ... gunseen349@gmail.com

 <!---